CraryPrimitiveMan/awesome-with-star/awesome/unixorn_awesome-zsh-plugins.md

 * [aws-upload](https://github.com/borracciaBlu/aws-upload-zsh) - Boost your productivity with `aws-upload`.
 * [aws-vault](https://github.com/blimmer/zsh-aws-vault) - Plugin for [aws-vault](https://github.com/99designs/aws-vault). :star:17
 * [background](https://github.com/zpm-zsh/background) - ZSH plugin which executes functions in the background.
 * [base16](https://github.com/chriskempson/base16-shell) - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
-This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org). :star:1212
+This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org). :star:1215
 * [baseballfunfacts](https://github.com/richardmoyer/baseballfunfacts) - Print random baseball related "fun facts" in your shell.
 Depends on `fortune` and `cowsay` being installed.
 * [basex](https://github.com/dirkk/zsh-basex) - Adds several [BaseX](http://basex.org/) aliases for simplified usage. :star:2
 * [bash-quote](https://github.com/jtprog/bash-quote) - Get random quote from Bash.im. :star:1
 * [bash](https://github.com/chrissicool/zsh-bash) - Makes ZSH more Bash compatible.
 It redefines the source command to act more like `bash` does.
 It also enables `bash` completions. :star:16
 * [battery_state](https://github.com/Jactry/zsh_battery_state) - Show battery state in right-prompt. :star:4
-* [bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`. :star:292
+* [bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`. :star:293
 * [bepoptimist](https://github.com/sheoak/zsh-bepoptimist) - Remap ZSH `vi`-mode for French [bépo keyboard](http://bepo.fr/wiki/Accueil). :star:1
 * [betterbrew](https://github.com/timothyrowan/betterbrew-zsh-plugin) - Add more command aliases for `brew` :star:3
 * [bitbucket-git-helpers](https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh) - Adds helper scripts to allow you to create bitbucket PRs or open a directory in the current branch. :star:13
-* [blackbox](https://github.com/StackExchange/blackbox) - [Stack Exchange](https://stackexchange.com)'s toolkit for storing keys/credentials securely in a `git` repository. :star:4918
+* [blackbox](https://github.com/StackExchange/blackbox) - [Stack Exchange](https://stackexchange.com)'s toolkit for storing keys/credentials securely in a `git` repository. :star:4926
 * [branch-manager](https://github.com/elstgav/branch-manager) - A plugin for managing `git` branches. :star:9
+* [brew](https://github.com/wolffaxn/brew-zsh-plugin) - Standalone plugin for the [Homebrew](https://brew.sh/) Package Manager.
 * [browse-commit](https://github.com/adolfoabegg/browse-commit) - A plugin that lets you open any commit in your browser from the command line. :star:14
 * [bumblebee](https://github.com/Niverton/zsh-bumblebee-plugin) - A plugin to toggle optirun in the command line.
 * [calc](https://github.com/arzzen/calc.plugin.zsh) - A calculator for ZSH. :star:73
 * [caniuse](https://github.com/walesmd/caniuse.plugin.zsh) - Add [Can I Use...](https://caniuse.com) support to ZSH. :star:16
 * [careful_rm](https://github.com/MikeDacre/careful_rm) - A wrapper for `rm` that adds trash/recycling and useful warnings. :star:11
-* [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A ZSH plugin to `cd` to the `git` repository root directory. :star:38
+* [cd-gitroot](https://github.com/mollifier/cd-gitroot) - A ZSH plugin to `cd` to the `git` repository root directory. :star:39
-* [cd-reminder](https://github.com/bartboy011/cd-reminder) - Display reminders when `cd`-ing into specified directories. :star:1
+* [cd-reminder](https://github.com/bartboy011/cd-reminder) - Display reminders when `cd`-ing into specified directories. :star:2
 * [cd-reporoot](https://github.com/P4Cu/cd-reporoot) - A ZSH plugin to `cd` to the current repository checkout's root directory.
 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want. :star:9
-* [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to frequently-used places. :star:3
+* [cdc](https://github.com/evanthegrayt/cdc) - Shell function for changing directory to frequently-used places. :star:4
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for ZSH. :star:10
 * [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line. :sunglasses: :star:3
 * [check-deps](https://github.com/zpm-zsh/check-deps) - Helper for ZSH plugins that allows them to show how to install any missing dependencies.
 Works on Debian (and derivatives like Ubuntu), Arch and its derivatives, Nodejs and ZSH plugins if you are using the [zpm](https://github.com/zpm-zsh/zpm) framework.